 - 1/4 red onion, chopped finely

-- A pinch of black pepper
+- Pinch of black pepper

-- A squeeze of lemon
+- Squeeze of lemon juice

 For the salad

-- 1/4 red pepper, diced
+- 1/4 red pepper/capsicum, diced

 - 1/2 celery stick, sliced

-- A handful of cherry tomatoes, sliced
+- Handful of cherry tomatoes, sliced

 - 1/2 avocado

-- Fresh parsley
+- Fresh parsley or other herbs

-- Drain sardines and mash with a fork, leaving the bones in.
+- Drain the sardines and mash with a fork, leaving the bones in.
 The bones contain most of the calcium and are small enough to eat.

-- You can arrange everything around the sardines mixture on a plate or mix salad in a bowl and serve forshmak on top.
+- Mix the mashed sardines with the onions, sun-dried tomatoes, mayonnaise, some lemon juice and black pepper.
+You can arrange everything around the sardines mixture on a plate or mix the salad in a bowl and serve the sardine forshmak mixture on top.